collarbone fracture clavicle hardware removal!

-On April 11th, I went back to the surgery center to have the surgeon remove the plate and screws holding my clavicle in place while the broken boned healed.
+On April 11th, I went back to the surgery center to remove the plate and screws holding my clavicle in place while the broken boned healed.
 Since making the choice to surgically repair my broken clavicle last June, I have been plagued by stiffness and discomfort in my shoulder from what I call the “Metal Bug.”

-Despite my misgivings, I held my breath, and no sooner could I have another negative thought, then a warm flow enveloped me, I breathed into a mask, and I was gone.
+Despite my misgivings, I held my breath, and no sooner could I have another negative thought, then a warm flow of anesthesia enveloped me, I breathed into a mask, and I was gone.
 The next thing I knew, I awoke in the recovery room.
 And then, within an hour, I was on my way home with the hardware in hand that was only recently clinched atop my clavicle – the miracle of modern medicine.

 So, let me delay no further – let me stall no more – let me be the one to declare to anyone who is considering getting their clavicle hardware removed:

 IT FEELS GREAT!!!
 OMG, the Metal Bug is gone!
-I feel better today, one day after the surgery than the day before surgery!
-So let it be known: Anyone who has a plate and screws installed to repair a broken collarbone and feels constant stiffness or discomfort – Removal of the hardware does promise relief.
+I already feel better, one day after the surgery!
+So let it be known: Anyone who has a plate and screws installed to repair a broken collarbone and feels constant stiffness or discomfort – Removal of the hardware does promise relief – it worked for me.

-Spread the news, because but for one youtube video, I could not find this insight anywhere online – and collarbone fractures are one of the most common sports injuries!
+Spread the news, because but for one youtube video, I could not find this insight on this topic anywhere online – and collarbone fractures are one of the most common sports injuries!

 My biggest fear with the hardware removal was that the stiffness and discomfort I felt was being caused by another aspect of physiology, and not by the hardware.
-But alas, in my case, it was directly related to the great Metal Bug.
+But alas, in my case, the plate and screws were directly related to the great Metal Bug I felt in my shoulder.
 My arm movement two days after the surgery is excellent, I don’t have any of the “frozen shoulder” symptoms or stiffness, and my body feels loose and ready to go.
 And I have hardly any noticeable discomfort from the surgical incision.
-The only medication I am taking is the anti-inflammatory, Toradol.
+The only medication I am taking is a anti-inflammatory.